Race Gurram: Marketing

 The film's first look was released on 7 December 2013.
-The teaser trailer was released on the same day at 10:00 AM in the morning on the occasion of Surender Reddy's birthday in YouTube.
+The teaser trailer was released on the same day at 10:00 AM on the occasion of Surender Reddy's birthday in YouTube.
 The Teaser was of 30 seconds in which Arjun runs in a Black shirt and Black Trousers with Black Goggles with the Background Music notching the word Boochodu (Bogeyman) with Ravi Kishan's eyes highlighted twice.
 The teaser received positive response from fans of Arjun as well as common audience.
 The Audio release poster featuring Allu Arjun and Shruti Haasan was released on 13 March 2014 in High Quality version after the low quality version released into the Internet.
 That poster received viral response from all corners.
 On 16 March 2014 the teasers of all the six songs were released into YouTube officially by the makers.

 The still featuring Allu Arjun and Shruti Haasan went viral.
 Before the music launch was held in a low key affair at Park Hyatt, it was reported that the makers opted for organizing a big fanfare event before the film's release.
 After the Audio released into the market, it was reported that the film's theatrical trailer would be launched in a function held at Rajahmundry on 22 March 2014.
 The venue was confirmed on 21 March 2014 as the GIET college youth fest in Rajamundry.
 The trailer received positive response from all corners.
 It was reported that the producers ordered unique light based standees featuring a dancing still of Allu Arjun and each of these standees costed around ₹10,000.
 It was said that the producer has ordered around 50 standees and keep it prominently in all multiplexes and important single screens.